Sandy4321/unsocml16/README.md

 [UNSOCML16 Registration](https://goo.gl/forms/n3GFzLdOAISs13Rv2)
 Please choose how do you want to participate (Group Lead/Group Member) and the topic you are interested in.
 ####Choosing a Group Lead
-A group lead is required to have the relevant background, expertise and skills and is responsible for a group outcome.
-We use our network and reaching out people who can be a good fit for that, but we would like to encourage memebrs of the community to apply as well as propose someone who might be a good fit (send your proposals to e@xix.ai)
+A group lead is required to have the relevant background, expertise, and skills and is responsible for a group outcome.
+We use our network and reaching out people who can be a good fit for that, but we would like to encourage members of the community to apply as well as propose someone who might be a good fit (send your proposals to e@xix.ai)